Sri

 Tel : Add : " MILLAN " ZANZIBAR NOVELTY

-JEWELLERY from D. DON
+AND STYLE JEWELLERY from D. DON MILLAN Creative

 Jeweller and Gem Merchant DEALERS IN : IVORY AND EBONY ,

-WATCHES AND CLOCKS , PARKER AND SHEAFFER FOUNTAIN
+CURIOS , SILVERWARE , WATCHES AND CLOCKS , PARKER AND SHEAFFER

-PENS ...
+FOUNTAIN PENS ...

 DDM and Kusum

-had nine children and lived in
+had nine children and lived in Zanzibar.

 During the 1964 Revolution he had been reluctant to leave

-period.
-However, when
+difficult period.
+However, when they returned home they

-they returned home they had found that their property had been
+had found that their property had been damaged and looted.
+It

-away.
-Mrs Kusum Dantanarayana had then
+had passed away.
+Mrs Kusum Dantanarayana had then returned to

-Zanzibar revolution girls reunite
+Zanzibar ‘revolution girls’ reunite

-after 50 years | The
+after 50 years | The Citizen

 years

-August 17, 2013 updated on April 03, 2021
+on April 03, 2021

 GNE De Silva

-GNE was a
+GNE was a relative of DBR, but the exact

-relative of DBR, but the exact relationship is not known.
-Many
+relationship is not known.
+Many details about him are

-and are shown below:
+relied on and are shown below:

-description about him appearing in http://www.zanzibarhistory.org/assets/images/?C=N;O=D, is
+.A description about him appearing in http://www.zanzibarhistory.org/assets/images/?C=N;O=D, is

-reproduced below along with
+reproduced below along with an advertisement.

-He had arrived in Zanzibar at theage
+He had arrived in Zanzibar at theage of 19 years, apprenticed under

-of 19 years, apprenticed under DBR and learnt the trade for
+DBR and learnt the trade for ten years and formed his own

-Company on Main St. Zanzibar.
+on Main St. Zanzibar.

 Another description about G. N. E. De Silva appears here , but

-seem to be accurate:
+this does not seem to be accurate:

 https://www.google.com/url?q=https://www.dewani.ca/af/Forum/zbarcrafts.htm&sa=U&ved=2ahUKEwihr_fDuaKNAxUNUGwGHdpxCT4QFnoECAoQAg&usg=AOvVaw0NhpvPx-DOS5kL6HAOLClk